klalumiere/CvCreator/plan.md

     - [x] Instrument the function `deserialize-cv` in end to end tests.
     - [x] Test (with generative function testing) `deserialize-cv`.
 - [ ] Pass arguments to the main program
+    - [ ] Test we can select the language (between english and french with the sample)
 - [ ] Implement tag filtering
 - [ ] Verify if there's things I should know about Clojure before deploying all of this in production
     - Like putting environment var to some value to prevent stack trace